StonecoldLi/Revit2Reality_Project/README.md

 ### 2) 5.21

-- Attempting to get a better result, I added more realistic building images from the architecture-dataset from kaggle (https://www.kaggle.com/datasets/wwymak/architecture-dataset) to trainB and filtered several weird buildings' images (totally 5757 images).
+- Attempting to get a better result, I added more realistic building images from the architecture-dataset from kaggle (https://www.kaggle.com/datasets/wwymak/architecture-dataset) to trainB and filtered several weird buildings' images (totally 5757 images about 4 times larger than the previous model).
 For trainA set, I just used Data_Augmentation technique to get nearly 4000 images from Revit wireframe style.
-(About 49 hours training on Nvidia-RTX3080)
+(About 49 hours training on a single Nvidia-RTX3080)
 - The results are shown as follow:

   - epoch 1: